SaladTechnologies/salad-applications/SECURITY.md

 ## Supported Versions

-We support the latest version of the Salad desktop application.
-The web application is automatically updated every time the Salad desktop application is launched.
+We only support the latest version of the Salad desktop and web applications.
+The desktop application will attempt to automatically update when a new version is published.
+The web application will automatically update every time the desktop application is launched.

 ## Reporting a Vulnerability